|Location||Farm area inspected (ha)||Farm area remaining (ha)||% Farm area inspected||% of farm area remaining|

 The results show that while the non-compliance rates are high at the compliance’s team initial contact, most growers have taken steps and amended their farm practices voluntarily by the time the follow-up visit occurs.

 The results also show there is large variation between basins.
-Compliance data is indicating that the basins with highest rates of compliance are the Barron, Tully-Murray, and Johnstone basins.
+Compliance data is indicating that the basins with highest rates of compliance are the Tully-Murray and Johnstone basins.
 These basins also have a high number of growers involved in the Smartcane BMP program, which promotes farm practices that align with the current regulatory requirements.
-The highest rates of non-compliance are in the Mackay-Whitsunday area in the Proserpine, O’Connell, and Plane Creek basins and in the Burdekin area in the Haughton basin.
+The highest rates of non-compliance are in the Mackay-Whitsunday area in the Proserpine, O’Connell, and Plane Creek basins and in the Burdekin area in the Haughton basin; however these basins are showing an improvement in results over the last year.

 - Compliant – the grower has been identified as compliant through the inspection as they meet the regulated requirements under Chapter 4A of the Environmental Protection Act 1994.